sveetch/Optimus/docs/usage.rst

 The settings are used to know the publish directory to expose.

-Note that the server does not build anything, it only expose the publish directory to publish the builded page and static files it contains.
-You should launch the `Watch mode`_ in parallel.
+Note that the server does not build anything, it only expose the publish directory to served static files (built pages and assets).
+You should launch the `Watch mode`_ in parallel when working on your view, templates, assets, etc..